openjdm/openjdm.github.io/_sources/illusory_correlations.md

 less nice, although there is actually no correlation between the two attributes.
 Several papers have made use of illusory correlations as one of the theories that can be used to explain the halo effect.
-For example, Chapmans' 1969 illusory correlations study (Chapman & Chapman,
-1)    whereby illusory correlation was an obstacle for clinicians to determine the sexual orientations of their clients, is talked about in the “Ubiquitous Halo” paper (Cooper, 1981) as well as in “Nature and Consequences of Halo Error: A Critical Analysis” (Murphy, Jako, Anhalt,
+For example, Chapmans' 1969 illusory correlations study, in which illusory correlation was seen as an obstacle for clinicians to determine the sexual orientations of their clients, is talked about in the “Ubiquitous Halo” paper (Cooper, 1981) as well as in “Nature and Consequences of Halo Error: A Critical Analysis” (Murphy, Jako, Anhalt,